After a 40 to 60-minute intense workout (think CrossFit WOD or its equivalent), it can take between 3 and 7 days to fully recover.¹

 4. Essential Amino Acids

 Most athletes are familiar with branched chain amino acid supplements (BCAAs).
-While there are a number of studies on BCAA supplementation for fueling exercise and decreasing exercise-induced muscle damage, there are definitely some downsides to taking BCAAs when compared to essential amino acids, or EAAs (an entire article on the difference between the two can be found here).
+While there are a number of studies on BCAA supplementation for fueling exercise and decreasing exercise-induced muscle damage.

 Kion Aminos are pure, plant-based essential amino acids with zero junk ingredients and proven recovery benefits.